 UCLA provides a free enterprise Box account to all faculty, staff, and students.
-All accounts offer a 15 gigabyte per file upload limit and other enterprise features such as version history.
+All accounts offer unlimited storage, 50 GB individual file upload limit, and other enterprise features such as version history.

 To access your UCLA Enterprise Box Accounts, follow the steps below: